 units.
 However, Rao's Q remains limited by its inability to assess trait

 change over time.
-Current implementations of the index only assess one
+Current implementations of the index (for example in the rasterdiv R package) only assess one

 snapshot of the data at a time.
 We set out to overcome this limitation